Previous Post: Day 6 – From N of Dead Island To Pickerel Bay

 Nearing the Hartley Bay Marina dock we noticed a lot of activity.
 Above the dock was a trailer with eight canoes on it; people were carrying bags and gear down to the dock.
 As our canoe came out of the water their red Nova Crafts were going in.
 We were looking at a group of high school students from Sudbury at the start of their canoe trip to Georgian Bay and back.
 I complimented the teachers in charge for making the trip happen.
 The responsibility – and the paperwork – to organize a trip like this these days can be daunting.
 They were pros who had done this a dozen times and appeared to have everything under control!

-We got the Hooligan bags and duffel bags and paddles into the car and then strapped down the canoe.
+We got the Hooligan canoe packs and duffel bags and paddles into the car and then strapped down the canoe.
 Finally, we grabbed the bags with the clothes and shoes we had worn on the way up and did a quick change.
 Gone were the Tilleys!
 We were back in street clothes and set for the Grand Portage home!

 But first – a bill to settle.
 We had already paid the park permit fees on our arrival at Hartley Bay Marina.
 Now we settled the parking and launch fee – 6 days x $10. + $10. + HST.
 While free is always better, the marina makes for the most convenient entry point and safest place to leave your vehicle sitting for a week.
 It really is a minor expense given the memorable trip you end up having.